mjchao/Machine-Learning-Experiments/README.md

 ####Directory: Linear Regression/multivariate/generalized
 This directory applies linear regression to as many independent variables as one desires, as long as the computing power and memory are available.
 A run3D function is provided to visually check that the generalized version works with 2 independent variables.

+##Directory: Logistic Regression
+Experiments with attempting to categorize data into one of two categories: positive or negative.
+The run function allows you to specify theta_0, theta_1, and theta_2 to generate some random data where sigmoid( theta_0 + theta_1 * x_1 + theta_2 * x_2 ) is the probability that the data point (x_1 , x_2) is positive (theoretically).
+Then, the run function automatically attempts to draw a line separating these two categories.
+The probability distribution is actually 0.8 if the sigmoid function yields a value greater than 0.5 and 0.2 otherwise.
+This makes the data more easily discernable to a viewer.
+Uncommenting line 22 in genData.m would cause a mess of data points, but the line that the run function produces is still consistent with the actual values of theta.